kubermatic/machine-controller/docs/kubevirt.md

 # Kubevirt

 In order to use the machine-controller to create machines using [Kubevirt](https://kubevirt.io) you must first install the latter.
-We provider a manifest for this, simply run `kubectl apply -f examples/kubevirt-operator-0.17.4.yaml`.
+We provide a manifest for this, simply run `kubectl apply -f examples/kubevirt-operator-0.19.0.yaml`.
+We strongly recommend installing a version which is equal or higher than `0.19.0`.
+Machine Controller also uses the KubeVirt CDI which can be found under `examples/cdi-operator.yaml` to provision storage.
+It is important to have a basic understanding of Kubernetes storage.
+For more information regarding which types of storage can be used please refer to [KubeVirt documentation](https://github.com/kubevirt/containerized-data-importer/blob/master/doc/basic_pv_pvc_dv.md).

 Afterwards, you can use the provided `exampes/examples/kubevirt-machinedeployment.yaml` as base.
 There are some things you need to keep in mind: